uploadcare/uploadcare-php/README.md

 $configuration = new \Uploadcare\Configuration('<your public key>', $sign, $client, $serializer);
 ```

-As you can see, the fabric method is more convenient for standard usage.
+As you can see, the factory method is more convenient for standard usage.

 ## Usage